ThayerAltman/example-backstage/README.md

   type: branchDescriptor
 ```

 This value also corresponds to some identifiers in the code.

-Looking at the code, in `branchcount.ts`:
+Looking at a portion of `branchcount.ts`:

 ```ts
   async collect(